takagi/common-lisp-script/README.md

 ## Milestones (not fixed)

+1. Partially works, even not efficiently enough.
+  - This is already achieved with jscl, see `sample/sample01` application.
+  - With partial specification compliance.
+  - Take a bit long time for practical use to compile functions on jscl on javascript VM.

+1. Partially works, efficiently enough.
-1. Finding jscl can be optimized enough for practical use.
+  - Find jscl can be optimized enough for practical use.
-  - Raw jscl on javascript VM is a bit slow for practical use.
+  - With partial specification compliance.
   - Implementing another CL-to-js compiler would take too long time.
-  - Find that jscl can be optimized enough for practical use.
-  - See Approaches.
+  - See 'Approaches'.

 1. Compiling a file
   - Compile a Common Lisp source file to a javascript source file.